Using lake sediments to reconstruct soil weathering trajectories over the Holocene

 Introduction

 Chemical weathering is a central biogeochemical process that shapes the Earth’s Critical Zone (CZ), regulates the global carbon cycle, and sets the pace for nutrient delivery to soils and ecosystems.
-Most knowledge on the rates and controls on chemical weathering comes from laboratory experiments and from the short-term observation of modern soil and river systems.
+Most knowledge on the rates and controls of chemical weathering comes from laboratory experiments and from the short-term observation of modern soil and river systems.

 Knowledge Gap

-In contrast, little is known about past changes in chemical weathering over hundreds to thousands of years.
-This limits our understanding of how long-lasting human-climate-ecosystem interactions have impacted the CZ trajectories.
+In contrast, little is known about past changes in chemical weathering over hundreds to thousands of years, which limits our understanding of how long-lasting human-climate-ecosystem interactions have impacted the CZ trajectories.
 Because of this knowledge gap, it is not possible to fully understand the response and feedbacks of the CZ to the climatic and environmental perturbations of the Holocene period, nor to predict their future evolution during the Anthropocene.

-Project Objectives
+Project Goals

 To fill this gap, LAKE-SWITCH aims to produce new quantitative weathering records over 10^2-10^4 year timescales, with a temporal focus on the Holocene period.
 There are three main challenges: